-The Fund's anticipated risk level is 'Very high risk' - the Fund offers the potential for favourable levels of return over the long term but may exhibit higher levels of volatility with the potential for capital loss over the short to medium term.
-The estimated number of negative annual returns in any 20-year period based on this risk level is approximately greater than 6.
+The Fund's anticipated risk level is 'High risk' - the Fund offers the potential for favourable levels of return over the long term but may exhibit high levels of volatility with the potential for some capital loss over the short to medium term.
+The estimated number of negative annual returns in any 20-year period based on this risk level is approximately between 4 and 6.
 Note that this is an estimate only.
 Negative annual returns may or may not occur in consecutive years and, should they be negative, the estimate does not indicate the size of the potential negative return (which may vary considerably from strategy to strategy).